Lugano Summer School

 Enrollment closed: The enrollment has now ended, as we have reached the maximum number of participants.
 However, as unforeseen withdrawals sometimes occur, see the note below concerning a small "Remaining chance to participate."
 [16 MAY 2008]

-Start of the Summer School: You can now also find the time and place where we meet on the first day, along with a picture of the "Red Buidling" in which our sessions will take place, in the page "How and When to Travel to Lugano" (cf. point 4 of the subsequent Progress Report).
+Start of the Summer School: You can now also find the time and place where we meet on the first day, along with a picture of the "Red Building" in which our sessions will take place, in the page "How and When to Travel to Lugano" (cf. point 4 of the subsequent Progress Report).
 Be sure to note down these details before you travel.

 [1 MAY 2008]